 First Dave doesn’t understand what the technological singularity is:

 - Dave claims the singularity is an “era”.
 It is not.
-Rather, it is the conjecture that there will be a point where learning machines (i.e. artificial intelligences) become more intelligent than humans, and their intelligence will then increase exponentially, making them the dominant intelligence on the planet.
+Rather, it is the conjecture that there will be a point where learning machines (i.e. artificial intelligences) become more intelligent than humans, and that their intelligence will then increase exponentially, making them the dominant intelligence on the planet.

 As to Dave’s claims about why it’s “bullshit”: